maggiemcc/todo-nodejs-api/APIREADME.md

 ## 7- POST CATEGORIES:
-    - Creates/adds new category (unless it already exists).
 - POST/Add new todos: at line 35 in [Categories Route](https://github.com/maggiemcc/todo-nodejs-api/blob/master/routes/categories.js)
      * Creates a new category by taking user input for req.body and pushing it to the object array if the category doesn't already exist based on array.find.